lshepard/LegoGPT/README.md

 # LegoGPT

+This is the official repository for **LegoGPT**, the first approach for generating physically stable LEGO brick models from text prompts.

 ## Installation

-### Prerequisites
+### Prerequisites: Gurobi

 Running stability analysis requires a [Gurobi licence](https://www.gurobi.com/downloads/) to use Gurobi.
 Academics may request a free licence from the Gurobi website [here](https://www.gurobi.com/academia/academic-program-and-licenses/).

 ### Installing as a standalone project

-This repo uses the Python project manager uv.
-To install this repo as a standalone project:
+This repo uses the Python project manager [uv](https://docs.astral.sh/uv/).
+To install this repo as a standalone project, first install all prerequisites.
+Then,

-1. Clone the repo: `git clone "git@github.com:AvaLovelace1/LegoGPT.git" && cd LegoGPT`.
+1. Clone the repo: `git clone "https://github.com/AvaLovelace1/LegoGPT.git" && cd LegoGPT`.
-2. Install the following dependencies required for rendering LEGO visualizations:
+2. *(Optional, required for running the `infer` script)* Install the following dependencies required for rendering LEGO
+   visualizations:
     - Install the ImportLDraw submodule with `git submodule init && git submodule update`.
     - Some files in the ImportLDraw submodule are stored using the Git LFS system.
 To download these files, install [Git LFS](https://git-lfs.com), `cd` into the ImportLDraw directory, and run